phil-kahrl/headless-s3-photo-site/README.md

   BASE_URL - From the AWS console for your bucket use the URL provided in "Properties -> Static Website Hosting -> endpoint" BUCKET_NAME - The name of your S-3 bucket.
+  REGION - The region that your AWS bucket is in e.g. 'us-east-1', 'us-west-2' etc.
   PREFIX - The name of the folder in the S-3 bucket where your photos will be kept.
   SITE_TITLE - This will be the title in the of the website.
   SITE_BANNER - The banner text for the site.